sc00564099/AWS_Terraform/README.md

 * `newsfeed` which aggregates several RSS feeds together
 * `front-end` which calls the two previous services and displays the results.

 The services are provided as docker images.
 This README documents the steps to build the images and provision the infrastructure for the services.

+They interviewer will have pre-deployed this application and the underlying infrastructure in advance of the pairing session.

+As described in the email you received with the link to this content, review the deployments files to familiarize yourself with these services.
+During the interview, the interviewer will discuss potential improvements and ask you to make and apply the changes.
+Please come prepared to discuss and apply at least one improvement based on your own review of this content.

+# Initial Setup

-# Development and operations tools setup
+## Development and operations tools setup

 There are 2 options for getting the right tools on developer's laptop:
  * **quick** leverage Docker+Dojo.
 Requires only to install docker and dojo on your laptop.